Dante134/Text2SQL-Gemini/README.md

-# Text2SQL Project Using Streamlit, Google Gemini, and SQLite
+# Text2SQL Using Streamlit, Google Gemini, and SQLite

 ## Project Overview